SMEMO: Social Memory for Trajectory Forecasting: Experiments

 \subsection{Results}

 We first analyze the capability of SMEMO to address social interactions using SSA.
 In this synthetic dataset, modeling information such as speed and direction is trivial since agents either move in a straight line or wait for their turn to start moving.
 The model must learn to reason about reciprocal agent positions to understand when they will interact.
+The distribution of trajectories in SSA and in real datasets like SDD and ETH/UCY will inevitably be different.
+Trajectories in SSA follow artificial rules that are not meant to reflect real behaviors of pedestrians.
+On the contrary, the purpose of SSA is to strip down to a bare minimum what agents are allowed to do, removing the need for multimodality and making motion patterns depend solely on social interactions.

 We compare our model against three non-social baselines and five state-of-the-art trajectory predictors.
 The non-social baselines process each agent individually, without any knowledge about the others.
 We use a linear regressor, a Multi-Layer-Perception regressor (MLP) and an Encoder-Decoder model based on two Gated Recurrent Units.
 Note that the Encoder-Decoder model is analogous to the Egocentric Stream in SMEMO.
-We then retrain Expert-Goals~\cite{he2021where}, PECNet~\cite{mangalam2020not}, Trajectron++~\cite{salzmann2020trajectron++}, Social-GAN~\cite{gupta2018social} and AgentFormer~\cite{yuan2021agentformer} on SSA using the official code available online.
+We then retrain Expert-Goals~\cite{he2021where}, PECNet~\cite{mangalam2020not}, Trajectron++~\cite{salzmann2020trajectron++}, Social-GAN~\cite{gupta2018social}, AgentFormer~\cite{yuan2021agentformer} and SR-LSTM~\cite{zhang2019sr} on SSA using the official code available online.
 No future multimodality is tested with SSA, since the output is deterministic and we only want to assess the social reasoning capabilities of the model.

+In Fig.~\ref{fig:toy_sample} we show a qualitative analysis of an episode from SSA.
+We compare the ground truth with predictions made by SMEMO and the Encoder-Decoder GRU (i.e. SMEMO's Egocentric Stream).
+Interestingly, SMEMO does not completely halt trajectories but rather smoothly decreases and increases the velocity of the agents.
+At the same time, it is able to effectively identify interactions and make slower agents wait for the faster ones to have passed.
+The non-social baseline instead is only able to exploit biases in the data distribution to generate average solutions based on the initial speed, e.g. constant velocity trajectories for faster agents and trajectories that slow down when approaching the center for the others.

+What SMEMO is learning is a chain of cause-effect relationships that makes an agent stop depending on the position of another.
+This becomes more evident in Fig.~\ref{fig:removed_agents} where we demonstrate how predictions are modified when looking at the same episode with increasingly less agents.
+The three agents have different speeds, so in the complete episode the fastest does not stop while the other two have to wait.
+It can be seen that if we remove the fastest agent, the second one keeps its speed until the end while the slowest keeps waiting for its turn.
+With a single agent instead, no waiting is predicted.

 \newcolumntype{?}{!{\vrule width 1.5pt}}

 [1]{{{#1}}}